How Henry McMaster won the GOP nomination for SC governor

 'He can thank Donald Trump'

-McMaster always was the frontrunner to win the Republican nomination and the right to face state Rep. James Smith of Columbia, the Democratic nominee for governor, in the November general election.
+McMaster always was the front-runner to win the Republican nomination for the right to face state Rep. James Smith of Columbia, the Democratic nominee for governor, in the November general election.

 But, first, McMaster had to fend off four primary challengers, including three — Warren, Lt.
 Gov. Kevin Bryant of Anderson and Mount Pleasant attorney Catherine Templeton — who labeled the governor as a career politician and do-nothing good ol’ boy with questionable ethics.

-McMaster placed first in the June 12 primary winning 42.3 percent of the vote.
+McMaster placed first in the June 12 primary, winning 42.3 percent of the vote.
 However, Warren, the second-place finisher, was quick to point out that nearly 58 percent of S.C.
 Republican voters wanted someone else.

 If McMaster was discouraged to become the first sitting governor in modern S.C. politics to be forced into a runoff, it didn’t show.